 Permanent Scars From Accidents At Work

 While you are at work, your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
 As set out in this legislation, your employer must take all reasonable and practicable steps to ensure the health, safety, and welfare of their employees while they are working.
-If they fail to do so, and you suffer an injury due to this breach in the duty of care, you could be eligible to claim permanent scar compensation.
+If they fail to do so, and you suffer an injury due to this breach in their legal obligations owed to you, you could be eligible to claim compensation for scarring.

 Public Liability Claims For Permanent Scars

-The controller of a public space owes you a duty of care, as set out by the Occupiers’ Liability Act 1957.
+The controller of a public place owes you a duty of care, as set out by the Occupiers’ Liability Act 1957.
 This means that they must ensure your reasonable safety while you are using the space for its intended purposes.
-If the organisation or individual breaches this duty of care and you suffer an injury as a result, you could seek compensation for permanent scarring.
+If the organisation or individual breaches this duty and you suffer an injury as a result, you could claim compensation for permanent scar injuries.